-Those wishing to propose a Volume (monograph or collective volume) should prepare a 500 words abstract.
+Those wishing to propose a collective volume should prepare a 500 words abstract.

 The proposal must seek to address the aims and scopes of the book series.

-Normally, two volumes are published each year, in the months of March/April and November/December.
+Normally, two collective volumes are published each year, in the months of March/April and November/December.

 Proposals must be sent to the following address: